Categories: Instruction and information

 silverplated, non-silver, and sterling silver.
 Real silver patina will rub off with light finger pressure.
 Some of the

-fake silvers have patinas which are impervious to all but the harshest abrasives or chemicals.
+fake silvers have patinas impervious to all but the harshest abrasives or chemicals.

 Ergo, a heavy piece that is thick for no other reason than being thick is suspect.